RobertsLab/resources/docs/klone_Installing-Programs.md

 # Containers

 Computing on Klone requires the use of containers.
+Specifically, the Univ. of Washington utilizes [Apptainer](https://apptainer.org/docs/user/main/introduction.html) (formerly Singularity) on Klone for building/executing/running containers.
 See the [section about containers](./klone_containers.md) for more background info.

 The container the Roberts Lab uses hosts virtually all of the software we use.
 Its location on Klone: